WIN Job Centers and Career Services (WIOA) Workforce Innovation and Opportunity Act

 What is On-The-Job Training?

-On-The-Job Training partners employers and job seekers in providing training for eligible individuals and companies.
-Companies of all sizes can benefit from this training, which reimburses the employer up to 50 percent of the wage rate of the new employee to cover the extraordinary costs of providing training and supervision.
-The maximum time that an employer can be reimbursed for a new OJT employee is based on the skill level of the job and content of the training.
+On-The-Job Training partners employers and job seekers in providing training for eligible individuals and companies, which reimburses the employer up to 50 percent of the wage rate of the new employee to cover the extraordinary costs of providing training and supervision.

 Dislocated Worker Program